bukharifaraz/bukharifaraz.github.io/index.markdown

 </p>

 <hr>
-These are the <a href='https://bukharifaraz.github.io/concern-index/'>subjects that occupy my mind </a>.
-If you have an opinion to share, on any of them, please feel free to drop me a mail or message.
+<a href='https://bukharifaraz.github.io/concern-index/'> These </a> are the subjects that occupy my mind in the free time.
+If you have an opinion to share on any of them please feel free to drop me a mail or message.

 <p>
  Thanks for visiting !